Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Quadruped Locomotion

 \subsection{Trajectory Optimization}

-In our reduced momentum dynamics model formulation, feet dynamics are modelled as a first order system in Cartesian space.
+In our reduced momentum dynamics model formulation, feet dynamics are modelled in Cartesian space as a first order system to avoid further increasing number of state variables.
 Continuous swing leg trajectories are generated via a fifth order polynomial spline, with position boundary conditions set by the solution of the optimisation and a desired swing height.

 In our formulation, we use quadratic cost functions.
 This cost formulation has convergence and tuning benefits and its derivatives are immediately known, which reduces the computational complexity \cite{neunert2016fast}.
-The cost functions we use in the optimization (\ref{eqn:OptConProblem}) are in the form of:
+The cost functions are in the form of:

 where